thalisonsilva/Documentation-JS-TS/README.md

-# JavaScript & TypeScript Study Guide!
+# JavaScript & TypeScript Study Guide

 Welcome to this comprehensive study guide designed to help you master JavaScript and TypeScript!
 Whether you're a beginner taking your first steps in web development or an experienced developer looking to deepen your understanding, this guide has something for everyone.